omgzsa/greenspark-exercise/README.md

 - Upon page load, the application fetches product widget DTOs from the API.
 - Displays the initial properties of each widget.

-### Customizing Widgets
+### Widget behavior

-Users can customize widgets by:
+- Linking/unlinking to the public profile
+- Tooltip visibility is as expected, user able to click the link
 - Changing colors
-- Setting the active state
-- Linking/unlinking to the public profile
 - Only one widget can have the active state at a time.

 ## Contact